I’m very much an armchair historian when it comes to some of this planet’s horrifically destructive conflicts over the years.

 With Major Meredith and his troops back on the case, the military started to actually see some mild successes.

-By the 2nd of December, the soldiers had reported they were killing approximately 100 emus a week.
+By December 2nd, the soldiers had reported they were killing approximately 100 emus a week.

 The war’s aftermath.